 Studying in Groningen as a foreign student?
-In close cooperation with the PThU, the Ruimzicht Foundation offers you the opportunity to live in the international convivium Casa Mundo.
+In close cooperation with the PThU, the Ruimzicht Foundation offers you the opportunity to live in Casa Mundo student housing, an international convivium.
 A convivium (from Latin, literally meaning ‘sharing life together’) is a student community.
 Its residents deliberately choose to live in a group, and to weekly reserve time for moments of reflection, good conversation or social activity.

 Students in Casa Mundo

 Casa Mundo accommodates fifteen residents: seven Dutch and eight internationals.

 The composition is mixed: male and female.
 Each resident has his or her own room.
 The internationals are selected by the PThU, whilst the Dutch are senior students or have just started their first job and reside at the convivium for a longer period of time.
 Together, you will create a home for each other.

 The global character of the convivium is evident: a world of its own, with a colourful mixture of cultures.
 Each resident contributes his or her own tradition and habits, and you become acquainted with different views and (religious) insights that may be completely different from yours.
 The residents commonly speak English.
 If you have the ability to face the unknown with an open and inquisitive attitude, along with a healthy sense of humour, you will gain new insights, special experiences and friendships.